 5. Evening Star

-The first candle is usually big and green, means strong buying.
-The second candle has a small body, means market is indecisive.
+The first candle is usually big and green, which means strong buying.
+The second candle has a small body, which means the market is indecisive.
 This indecision often leads to the third candle, a big red one that confirms the reversal.

 Look for this pattern at the top of an uptrend.
 The Evening Star means buyers are losing steam and sellers are taking over.